 - Regularly check that your infant’s airway is clear;

 - Practice baby carrying with a ‘spotter’ and/or over a bed or couch until you are confident in your technique;

 - Be sure that your carrier offers adequate head and neck support for your infant;

 - Pick a wide-based carrier;

 There is some debate about whether or not “narrow-base” carriers that allow your baby’s legs to dangle downward may be harmful.
-Babywearing expert, Dr. Rosie Knowles provides an excellent summary of this issues, and she says “using a narrow-based carrier will not harm the majority of children”.
+Babywearing expert, Dr. Rosie Knowles provides an excellent summary of these issues, and she says “using a narrow-based carrier will not harm the majority of children”.
 However, for babies that may have undiagnosed mild Developmental Hip Dysplasia, they will benefit from wider-based carriers that “promote the flexed, abducted spread-squat position that seems to encourage better hip joint positioning and deeper development of the socket.”
 So, bottom line: narrow-based carriers are probably fine for most children, but if you want to play it safe, then a wider-based carrier (properly used) encourages the hip joints to be held in the optimal position, with no weight at all dragging down on the joint.
 Rosie advises parents to use wider-based carriers.https://www.carryingmatters.co.uk/healthy-hips-busting-some-myths/

 Where applicable, be sure to register all baby carrying devices, as you will then be alerted to any recalls.

 With our babies on our bodies and science by our side, the future of babywearing is certainly bright.